-Now talking about an international outlook, yearly thousands of students seek modern degrees from well-reputed foreign institutions that are affordable yet lucrative.
-Austria stands out in this regard, with a great cultural and academic contribution to the world.
-With a nominal GDP per capita of $56,802 in 2023, Austria is positioned 12th in Europe.
+From an international perspective, many students seek modern degrees from reputable foreign institutions that are affordable yet academically rewarding.
+Austria stands out in this regard because of its significant cultural and academic contributions.
+According to the World Bank, Austria’s nominal GDP per capita was approximately $62,930 in 2025.

-To gain further insight into the higher education system in Austria, we have crafted a comprehensive article below for our readers, especially international students.
+To provide further insight into Austria’s higher education system, we have prepared the comprehensive overview below, particularly for international students.

 Types of Higher Education Institutions (HEIs) in Austria